74600vaibhav/agent-script-recipes/README.md

     cd agent-script-recipes
     ```

-4. Authorize your Trailhead Playground or Developer Edition org and provide it with an alias (**agent-script-recipes** in the command below):
+4. Authorize your Developer Edition org and provide it with an alias (**agent-script-recipes** in the command below):

     ```bash
     sf org login web -s -a agent-script-recipes